-In the war, there are still nations that are trying to decide alligences.
-In order to convince the king of toydaria that the sepratists have enough manpower to defeat the republic, Asajj Ventress proposes a challenge: her finest legion of battle droids against Master Yoda and three clone troopers, and if Yoda can reach them by evening, toydaria can join the republic.
+In the war, there are still nations that are trying to decide where to place their allegiances, including the system of Toydaria, which would be a strategic location for a base for either side.
+In order to convince the king of Toydaria that the Separatists have enough manpower to defeat the Republic, Asajj Ventress proposes a challenge: her finest legion of battle droids against Master Yoda and three clone troopers, and if Yoda can reach the king by evening, Toydaria can join the Republic.
 Guess who wins

 - Ambadassador: Both Ventress and Yoda.

-- Ass in Ambassador: Ventress, 'tho just after King Katuunko told her and Dooku, that he will join the Republic.
+- Ass in Ambassador: Ventress, after King Katuunko tells her that he will join the Republic.

 - Anachronic Order: This episodes chronologically takes place in-between 3x03 Supply Lines and the 1x19/20/21 Ryloth-trilogy.

 - An Aesop: The opening "fortune cookies" introduced in this episode.